 Resellers are websites that find fonts in foundries and make contracts to sell them over to their customer base.
 Often, they have a market niche and seek fonts of a particular style.

-Resellers have huge libraries, so your font will have to stand tough competition.
+Resellers have huge libraries, so your font will have to stand up to some tough competition.
 Do a risk/benefit analysis before making any decisions.

 - Your font gets promoted across many channels.
-This means that you would get more sales than if you market your product alone.||You lose a part of income.|
+This means that you would get more sales than if you market your product alone.

 - You depend on the reputation of the particular reseller and its ability to promote your fonts.

 - There may be tough competition among different fonts in a particular reseller library.

-|Reseller may work in very specific genres ignoring all the other fonts that do not match this style.
+- Resellers may work in very specific genres ignoring all the other fonts that do not match this style.